How to Reuse Your Coffee Grounds

 There’s a reason why barista courses in Melbourne are some of the best indoor activities to try in the coffee capital of Australia.
 From its thriving cafe culture to its coffee festivals and expos, there’s no denying that if you’re a coffee lover in Melbourne, you’re in the right place.

-But after you've learned how to make the best coffee and sat down to enjoy that velvety flavour and hit of caffeine, what do you do with the coffee grounds?
+But after you've learned how to make the best coffee and sat down to enjoy that velvety flavour and hit of caffeine, you wonder what to do with the coffee grounds?
 It's something many people don't think about, but it's important to consider.
 From keep cups to reusable pods, trendy cafes and coffee lovers in Melbourne are looking to make coffee more sustainable.
 That's where we come in!
-To learn how to make the best barista style coffee at home, try a Melbourne coffee making class, to learn how to reuse coffee grounds, read on.
+We've put together this helpful guide for you to learn how to reuse coffee grounds in 2026.

 Where does coffee waste end up now?